For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 • You're a UK national, Irish citizen, have EU settled status or indefinite leave to remain

-• Normally live in England or Wales.
+• You normally live in England or Wales.

 Doctoral Loan in Scotland and Northern Ireland